I looked at the recipe

 but couldn’t write the 1st ingredient onto my shopping list because the painting on the background of the page, as it does every time I have gone to it, transports me.
 It looks like a Jasper Johns.
 So I went in search of my JJ book.
 My husband says it looks like a chalkboard.
 Sigh. 😏 Though he’s kind of right.
 The photo above is of a Jasper Johns painting, just not the one in the recipe book, but it’s the one I want to use.
 Titled: By The Sea (1961).

 Halfway to the kitchen, I truly sighed: I am so fortunate for the people I have met in life!
 AMAZING PEOPLE.
 I owe my knowledge of Jasper Johns, and many other things, to a friend I had for a short time.
 Almost uncanny, not only the people but above that the rapport and connection and understanding.
-I have so much from them, carry within me.
-People of varying ages, backgrounds, what was it that we had in common — if anything?
+I have so much from them, that I carry within me.
+They were people of varying ages and backgrounds.
+What was it that we had in common — if anything?
 Maybe because they (we) opened up?
 Is that it?
-Most of them were men, yet not amorous, but perhaps that’s because we had that otherness in common, perhaps because I have always been a tomboy.
+Most of them were men, yet the relationships not amorous, but perhaps that’s because we had that otherness in common, perhaps because I have always been a tomboy.
 Went with men and boys (dad, uncles, brothers, cousins) instead of staying with other girls (mom, aunts, sisters, friends).
 Didn’t play with dolls much, although I did.
 What I remember most was role-playing with my next-door neighbor.
 She was older than me, and we did novela (soap opera) stuff.
 But the adventures with the boys, brothers, uncles, and Dad?
-They were almost, and to some they may be, unbelievable.
+They were almost, and to some they might be, unbelievable.

 I shuddered every time I walked away with them, shuddered at the thought of being left behind in a house or tent when we went camping.
 Perhaps that’s why being separated from the men now is incomprehensible to my mind, to my everything.
 I just gravitate there.
 Fortunately, my husband has no problem with me being where I want to be.
 I refuse to accept what someone else wants me to do — or be — unless it is where, what, and how I want.
 I have little respect for decorum but love respect.
 Yikes!
 So digressed from writing down the ingredients to make our first ever hotdogs. 😀 Gotta go: set stones, set up sewing room in the barely vacated room my son is dismantling — has Gundams + model-making stuff EVERYWHERE — feed the garden (1st time this year, last year I never did), weed + place old terracotta tiles on the front yard.
 Chao.